-A student who accepts responsibility for violations of this Code (prior to a student conduct proceeding) may meet with the Assistant Dean or Case Manager in an administrative meeting to discuss position sanction(s), in lieu of attending a hearing.
+A student who accepts responsibility for violations of this Code (before a student conduct proceeding) may meet with the Assistant Dean in an administrative meeting to discuss position sanction(s) instead of attending a hearing.
 This acceptance must be in writing, affirming the acceptance of responsibility for the charge(s) and acknowledging that the full range of sanctions may be imposed.
 A student who accepts responsibility in writing forfeits all rights to an appeal process.